ccns/dreambbs/INDENT.md

 ## Line continuation
 - The indentation size of continued lines should be 4 spaces
 - Argument lists and initializer-lists
-    - The elements should be indented or be aligned with the start of the list
+    - The elements should either be indented or be aligned with the start of the list
-    - The end of list without elements in the same line should be indented less that the elements
 - No wrapping at operators with higher grouping precedence without wrapping at operators with lower grouping precedence

 **Good:**